 Individualized and focused course work, particularly if combined with small class size, allows for students to succeed in the classroom, at their own pace.

-Student-centered learning encourages teens to be engaged in their learning experience.
+Student-centered learning encourages young people to be engaged in their learning experience.
 The individual student is the most important factor in the curricular equation.
 Learning outcomes are developed in a way that meets the student's needs.
-Student-centered learning allows for finding the "right fit" instead of "fitting in."
+The quality of student-centered learning found in a micro school allows for finding the "right fit" instead of "fitting in."